Women-In-Technology-ACC/GrabAByte/02 - Git Basics/2-GitBasics.md

 So now I have a "snapshot" of my project at this moment with a message about what I added/changed/modified/fixed, etc... we'll cover more of that later.

+**NOTE**: Git messages can have a subject and a body.
+It is not necessary to include both.
+With simple commits, it is standard to do the single message like above.
+If you need to do a subject and a body, then just do the simple ```git commit``` and it will prompt you for the full message or do this format (I have not tested this, but online says it works): ```git commit -m "Subject" -m "Body"```

 ### Push
 The ```git push``` command is used to upload the local commits to a remote repo.
 Like sending the changes to your project that you made on your local machine and sending it to your repo on GitHub.